If you’re a creature of the world wide web or internet, then you have probably heard about webinars.

 - Auto-scheduling features

-- Add-ons such as interactive whiteboards, slide decks, polls, and live chat
+- Add-ons such as interactive tools like whiteboards, slide decks, polls, and live video chatting.

 Now that you know the basics of how webinars work, are you ready to make one?

-Hosting a webinar is no easy feat, but you can make it work by keeping these pointers in mind:
+Hosting a virtual event is no easy feat, but you can make it work by keeping these pointers in mind:

 Know Your Prospective Viewers